vvartiainen/dotfiles/README.md

 ### Terminal

 **Kitty** is used as the terminal emulator.
 It's very snappy and has pretty nice features like shell integrations and support for editing or transfering files via SSH.

+I'm **not** using terminal multiplexers like tmux or screen except for remote SSH connections where I might need to persist long running tasks/sessions.
+Kitty tabs and windows work fine for me locally and I haven't had the need to persist those kind of sessions in the background.

+`z` (zoxide) is used to navigate quickly to directories I visit often, it's as simple as `z dot` to navigate to `~/prog/dotfiles/` as an example.

+`fzf` with shell integration is great and can be used to fuzzy find command history (`CTRL+R`) or files (`CTRL+T`).

 Some small CLI tools to highlight: